Tips for Managing Adult ADHD

 Try relaxing forms of exercise, such as mindful walking, yoga, or tai chi.
 In addition to relieving stress, they can teach you to better control your attention and impulses.

-Sleep deprivation can increase symptoms of adult ADHD, reducing your ability to cope with stress and maintain focus during the day.
+Sleep and ADHD are connected: Sleep deprivation can increase symptoms of adult ADHD, reducing your ability to cope with stress and maintain focus during the day.
 Simple changes to daytime habits go a long way toward ensuring solid nightly sleep.

 While unhealthy eating habits don’t cause ADHD, a poor diet can exacerbate symptoms.
 By making simple changes in what and how you eat, you may experience big reductions in distractibility, hyperactivity, and stress levels.

-As well as reducing stress, regular mindfulness meditation can help you to better resist distractions, lower impulsivity, improve your focus, and provide more control over your emotions.
 Since hyperactivity symptoms can make meditation a challenge for some adults with ADHD, starting slowly can help.
 Meditate for short periods and gradually increase your meditation time as you become more comfortable with the process—and are better able to maintain focus.
 The key is to then draw on these mindfulness techniques during your daily life to keep you on track.
-Experiment with free or inexpensive smartphone apps or online guided meditations.
+Use HelpGuide’s free online guided meditations.